Conrad-X/react-chatbot-web/README.md

 ```
 REACT_APP_BASE_URL=http://localhost:8000
 ```
+You will be creating another file named `.env.production` with the same key variable with the value of your `production` server

- Please note that no additional tool or code needs to be written as react handles the `.env` files themeselves, whenever you run `npm start` the priority of `.env.development` would be the highest and whenever you run `npm run build` the priority of `.env.production` would be the highest.
+**Please note** that no additional tool or code needs to be written as react handles the `.env` files themeselves, whenever you run `npm start` the priority of `.env.development` would be the highest and whenever you run `npm run build` the priority of `.env.production` would be the highest.

 ## Color Palette